To the bitter end, IS militants remain organized and brutal

 The scenes of the evacuation have been apocalyptic.

 Nearly every day, hundreds of men and women have straggled out of Baghouz, many visibly traumatized or wounded.
 Some were on crutches, in ambulances or on wheelchairs.
 Babies and children cried for food.
 Women, juggling a couple of babies on each arm, pulled duffel bags or plastic sacks with a few belongings.
 Some had lost children or husbands.
-Some brought out bags of IS-created copper and silver coins, clearly in hope of using the “caliphate” currency one day.
+Some brought out bags of IS-created copper and silver coins, clearly hoping to be able to use the caliphate currency one day.

-They had been on the move for months, running to stay in IS’s crumbling territory as the SDF chased the group from its de facto capital Raqqa down the Euphrates to Baghouz.
+They had been on the move for months, running to stay in IS’s crumbling territory as the Kurdish-led Syrian forces chased the group from its de facto capital of Raqqa down the Euphrates to Baghouz.

 Now outside Baghouz, they lined up for screening by IS’s enemy, the SDF, in a reception area in the desert, stirring up dust that coated their clothes.
 Men lined up separately to be searched and screened by SDF fighters who collected their biometric data.

 Um Abdulrahman, a 27-year old mother, said she tried four days in a row to be evacuated before finally getting a spot on a truck.
-Her toddler son was killed and she was badly injured when a mortar hit them weeks ago.
+Her toddler son was killed and she was badly wounded when a mortar hit them weeks ago.
 Her husband, a mosque cleaner, had been afraid to leave.
 “He was so scared they would kill him,” she said, drying tears in her eyes with a cloth.
 Finally, they both came out and her husband was undergoing questioning by the SDF.

 Um Rayyan, 25, said she remains a supporter but said she was disheartened by the group’s increasing corruption.